Angular vs. React – Which is Better for Web Development?

 Pros of Using React for Web Development

-It has the added benefit of high code reusability as it has a component-based architecture which lets developers create reusable UI components.
+- It has the added benefit of high code reusability as it has a component-based architecture that lets developers create reusable UI components.

 Cons of React